Skip to main content

 Anticipating Today: Co-creating techno-moral tools for responsible AI governance

-• Led by Dr Federica Lucivero, University of Oxford
+• Led by Assoc Prof Federica Lucivero, University of Oxford

 • Partnered with Ada Lovelace Institute